ggirelli/fastx-barber/CONTRIBUTING.md

 # Ground Rules

-To see what kinds of behaviour are acceptable when contributing to `fastx-barber`, please refer to our [code of conduct](https://github.com/ggirelli/fastx-barber/blob/master/CODE_OF_CONDUCT.md).
+To see what kinds of behavior are acceptable when contributing to `fastx-barber`, please refer to our [code of conduct](https://github.com/ggirelli/fastx-barber/blob/master/CODE_OF_CONDUCT.md).

 # Getting started